 No vacation time accrues during a pay period in which the employee does not receive pay unless the employee is on an approved FMLA or RIPFMLA and/or paid leave.
 This includes unpaid leaves of absence and pay periods in which the employee is not scheduled to work and is not receiving other forms of pay such as sick leave or personal time, etc.

-Any balance, less than or equal to the employee’s scheduled weekly hours, of unused accrued vacation time will automatically carry over into the new fiscal year.
-The maximum amount of carry over vacation in any given fiscal year is one week’s scheduled (weekly) hours.
-For example, if an employee’s regularly scheduled workweek is 35 hours, then 35 hours is the maximum carry over for that employee.
+Any balance, less than or equal to eight (8) times the daily value based on the employee’s scheduled weekly hours, of unused accrued vacation time will automatically carry over into the new fiscal year.
+The maximum amount of carry over vacation in any given fiscal year is the equivalent of 8 days.
+For example, if an employee’s regularly scheduled workweek is 35 hours, then 56 hours is the maximum carry over for that employee.

 Upon separation of employment for any reason, an employee will be paid for any vacation accrued but not taken.
 In general, vacation time may not be used as a bridge to the last active day of employment.
-Employees will not be paid for any time accrued beyond the maximum allowable total, except when prior approval has been received in accordance with this policy (see above).
+Employees will not be paid for any time accrued beyond the maximum allowable total.

 In the event that more time has been taken than has been accrued as of the separation date, the employee owes the un-accrued time taken to RISD.
 For example, an employee with 140 hours (4 weeks) of annual vacation time resigns as of December 31st.
 The employee has taken 105 hours (3 weeks) of vacation time and has accrued 70 hours (2 weeks) by their resignation date.
 The employee owes RISD 35 hours (1 week) of un-accrued (negative balance) vacation time.
 The employee will be made aware of their negative vacation balance and repayment options.
 Once a resignation of employment has been submitted, vacation requests that would result in a negative balance will generally be denied.